-This world is usually full of surprises but hold your breath for now as we get to share some of the most bizarre and weird animals of Africa.
-Africa is one unique continent with a distinctive culture and tradition with over 3000 spoken languages and a special geographical area surrounded by water, desert and a thick tropical rainforest where all sort of creatures can be found so who told you that there are no weird animals in Africa?
+This world is usually full of surprises but hold your breath as we get to share some of the most bizarre and weird animals of Africa.
+Africa is one unique continent with a distinctive culture and tradition with over 3000 spoken languages and a special geographical area surrounded by water, desert and a thick tropical rain fores.
+All sorts of creatures can be found in this continent and there are lots of weird animals too in Africa.
 Africa has been referred to as the continent of wild life.
-Most weird and bizarre animals found in Africa are pretty cute though beauty lies in the eyes of the beholder.
+Most weird and bizarre animals found in Africa are beautiful though beauty lies in the eyes of the beholder.
 Here is a good analysis of the top ten weirdest animals of Africa.

 10. African Civet

-The African Civet is in the class of Mammalia and is the largest in its family of Viverridae in Africa but enough of the technicalities and jargons.
-African Civets are found in the forests of central and southern Africa as well as the savannahs most especially Mail, Niger and Chad.
+The African Civet is in the class of Mammalia and is the largest in its family of Viverridae.
+African Civets are found in the forests of central and southern Africa as well as the savannas most especially Mali, Niger and Chad.
 These group of weird African animals are rarely found in dry areas but places surrounding water as they are also endowed with the ability to swim very well.
 They are terrestrial nocturnal animals (that is why you have probably not seen them during the day).
-The typical African Civets are usually black and white to pale yellowish and grey spotted, they have got short legs and pointed nose and definitely can be easily mistaken for a weird like spotted Hyena.
+The typical African Civets are usually black and white to pale yellowish and grey spotted, they have got short legs and pointed nose and definitely can be easily mistaken for a spotted Hyena.

 They are yet another nocturnal day sleeping animals that are burrowing experts.
-They feed on ant and termites with their long sticky tongue and stay alert of their predators with their kangaroo like ears.
-They look like skinny dwarf pigs with big weird rabbit ears and are dark grey in colour.
+They feed on ants and termites with their long sticky tongue and stay alert of their predators with their kangaroo-like ears.
+Aardvarks look like skinny dwarf pigs with big weird rabbit ears and are dark grey in colour.
 They are mostly found in the sub-Sahara of Africa and constitute one of the bizarre animals of Africa.

-This is the famous weird bushbaby which is known to cry alot like a child in distress as a means of danger alert.
-They have big eyes for very clear night vision as they are nocturnal in nature and long tail for balance when hooping from one location to another on trees like monkeys.
+This is the famous animal also called bush-baby, because it cries like a child in distress when it gives a call of danger.
+They have big eyes for very clear vision as they are nocturnal and long tail for balance when hopping from one location to another.
 They also have very wide ears that help them locate their meal (insects).
 Galagos use their urine to grease their hands and feet for smooth movements and also serve as territorial marker for them.
 They live on trees and neglected nest within woodlands and bush lands and are widely found in the west and eastern parts of Africa.
-There are quite a lot of myths surrounding the Galagos which all the more qualify it as one of the bizarre animals of Africa.
+There are quite a lot of myths surrounding the Galagos which all the more qualify it as one of the most bizarre animals of Africa.

 7. Elephant Shrew